Lars3n95/AppRater-Dialog/README.md

 ## How to use this library?

+### Gradle
+You can include the library via Gradle with the following dependencie:

+     compile 'com.kila.apprater_dialog.lars:apprater-dialog:1.0.5'

+### Builder

 This library has two Builder with which you can build the AppRater-dialog.

 #### DefaultBuilder